rust-lang/rust/src/doc/rustc-dev-guide/src/parallel-rustc.md

   mentioned before, query invocations form a DAG.
 Some thread will always make progress.

+## Rustdoc

+As of <!-- date: 2021-09--> September 2021, there are still a number of steps to complete before rustdoc rendering can be made parallel.
+More details on this issue can be found [here][parallel-rustdoc].

 ## Current Status

 As of <!-- date: 2021-07 --> July 2021, work on explicitly parallelizing the